Meet the National Office Staff

 Trudi is the editor for Swings & Roundabouts.

 Trudi is an ECE-qualified, registered teacher with experience in the Kindergarten sector.
-She is also a qualified journalist and is studying toward a business and education degree.
+She is also a qualified journalist and is studying toward a Master of Education.

 Trudi has two children.

 Richard IrvineCommunications Officer

 Richard is a communications professional based in Auckland, and helps with communication strategy and delivery for ECC.